Pablo-source/climate_viz/README.md

 # climate_viz
 Climate change visualizations and Github

-# Project to practise how to integrage RStudio with GitHub
+# Project to practise how to integrate RStudio with GitHub

 ## AIM